intjelic/python-sfml/doc/source/c_api.rst

 section *Extending and Embedding the Python Interpreter*, here: http://docs.python.org/2/extending/index.html.

-Nothing changes except the need to access to our C++ instance which simply requires a type cast.
-So, assume you just got a reference to a **PyObject\*** which actually is an object from one of the pySFML bindings.
+Nothing changes except the need to access our C++ instance which simply requires a type cast.
+So, assume you just got a reference to a **PyObject\** which actually is an object from one of the pySFML bindings.
 You'll need to cast it into the type you think it is and then retrieve the internal instance generally named *p_this* but you'll find that in the API described below (section **API**).